 Click on the photos to view in higher resolution...

 A wall stretches along the west side, just above the hillside.
 Integrated in this wall are ancient building elements and a well.

-A view of the east side of the village is seen in the panoramic photo below.
-A large tree ( anacardiaceae Pistaci, or Ella Atlantit in Hebrew) is seen below.
+A view of a large tree ( anacardiaceous Pistacia, or Ella Atlantit in Hebrew) is seen below.

 The ruins of the Arabic village are seen in the panoramic photo below - to the left of the great tree.

 Clicking on the photo will open a flash viewer, which will allow you to move around and open a full-screen view.

 A group of 3 Roman-period winepresses are located on the located on the east side of the village.
 A quadcopter view shows the winepress complex from above.

 The winepress complex shares a common collecting vat - seen on the right side.
 The grapes would be placed on the left side, and the workers would crush them with their legs.
 The grape juice would pour thru a groove into the collecting vat.

 The photo below is a close-up of the middle wine press.
 The groove led the extracted grape juice into the pit.
 Steps lead into the bottom of the pit (seen on the right side) in order to allow the workers to step down and collect the juice into jars, then store them for subsequent fermentation.